 Ans: Yes.
-We provide RNase treatment for the gDNA samples that contaminated with RNA.
+We provide RNase treatment for the gDNA samples that is contaminated with RNA.

 Q4) What is the grade of plasmid (midiprep, maxiprep) delivered?

 Ans: We use commercial kit to purify plasmid.
 The plasmid is ultrapure, transfection grade.
 It is NOT certified endotoxin-free.
-If you need certified endotoxin free plasmid prep, please enquire.
+Please enquire with us should you require certified endotoxin free plasmid prep.

 Ans: Yes.
 Firstly, we will cut the plasmid by using restriction enzyme (MBS-6002).
 It is then purified by phenol-chloroform and concentrated by ethanol preparation.
 One time of standard preparation can produce 4 to 5 ug of linearized plasmid.
 The plasmid pellet can be dissolved in any chosen buffers or water.
-Upon receive, please make aliquots of the linearized plasmid and store in freezer.
+Upon receiving the linearized plasmid, please make aliquots of it and stored them in the freezer.

 Q6) Can I submit glycerol stock for plasmid extraction?

 Ans: Yes.
 Glycerol stock is acceptable.
-It has to ship to us at dry ice.
+It has to be shipped to us with dry ice.